Silvyre/Loyalty-Commerce-Platform/documentation/app/static/documents/api/debits.md

         </tr>
         <tr>
             <td>status</td>
             <td>The status of the debit.
-Must be either success or failure.</td>
+The status can be success, failure, or pending.
+Pending indicates the transaction is being held for fraud review.
+Retrieve the debit later to determine whether it succeeded or failed.</td>
         </tr>
         <tr>
             <td>transactionId</td>